AlvaroDFC/FAD-Toolset/famodel/ontology/README.md

         name: 3-line taut polyester mooring system with 3rd line bridle

         keys: [MooringConfigID,  heading, anchorType, fairlead]
-        # MooringConfigID: references a key from mooring_line_configurations section
+        # MooringConfigID: references a key from mooring_line_configs section
         # heading: compass heading, relative to platform heading
         # anchorType: references a key from anchor_types section
         # fairlead: optional parameter that specifies index of a fairlead point listed in the associated platform design in the platforms section